OSGeo/PROJ/docs/source/apps/proj.rst

 .. option:: -I

-    alternate method to specify inverse projection.
-Redundant when used with invproj.
+    Alternate method to specify inverse projection.
+Redundant when used with :program:`invproj`.

 .. option:: -o